dekuNukem/RGBeeb/README.md

 !!MEDIA TODO: GIF clip of the machine in action. overview, power up, closeup of animated backlit motherboard, using modern input devices.

-## What's BBC Micro?
+## BBC Micro: (A brief) History and Legacy

+* In early 1980s, BBC started the *Computer Literacy Project*, aiming to introduce people to computers and show what they can do.

+* **[Acorn Computer](https://en.wikipedia.org/wiki/Acorn_Computers)**'s design won out, and was developed into **[BBC Microcomputer](https://en.wikipedia.org/wiki/BBC_Micro)**.

+* BBC Micro was featured heavily in [TV programmes](https://en.wikipedia.org/wiki/The_Computer_Programme), and became ubiquitous in education environments in UK.

+* A common sight in school computer labs, it introduced a whole generation to computing, and inspired many bright minds in related fields.

+* Acorn went on to develop the **Acorn RISC Machine**, or [ARM](https://en.wikipedia.org/wiki/ARM_architecture_family) in short (Yes, *that* ARM).
+This innovative processor architecture are now found in virtually all smartphones, 32-bit microcontrollers, and even desktop PCs.

+* It might be relatively unknown outside UK, but BBC Micro holds a significant place in computer history, as well as nostalgia in many peoples hearts!

 ## Oh no!
-You butchered a piece of computing history!
+You butchered a piece of important computer history!

-Non-destructive, all modifications are reversible.

-Technically no modification is needed at all, I went quite far for aesthetic reasons.

-And even though this kind of shenanigans seems one-off, back then users seemed to go a lot harder when it comes to modding.
+First of all, all modifications here are **non-destructive and reversible**.
+So no BBC Micros were harmed during the creation of this project!

+What's more, it seems that when it comes to modifying BBC Micros, power users back then did not hold back either.

+show ebay machine, and then torch computer? both work.

+Here's what

 The original Torch computer is basically a BBC micro motherboard stuck in a case with a monitor, disk drives, and built-in keyboard with a few extra keys.